ChemBuddy suite - all four calculators!

 What source did you use to obtain the pKb value of NaOH?
 As a result of this value, the pH of an equi-molar mixture of HCl and NaOH is not 7.00.
 This is a concern because our texts for general chemistry always teach that the equivalence point for a strong acid - strong base titration will be 7.00!

 Good point.
-We have not seen a book stating what Kb values of strong bases are.
-But at the same time some books (for example Handbook of Chemical Equilibria in Analytical Chemistry, Kotrly and Sucha, Ellis Horwood Ltd. 1985) give stabilities of hydroxo-complexes of Na+ and K+ ions.
+Most books don't give any values of Kb for strong bases.
+At the same time compilations of equilibrium constants (like Handbook of Chemical Equilibria in Analytical Chemistry, Kotrly and Sucha, Ellis Horwood Ltd. 1985) give stabilities of hydroxo-complexes of Na+ and K+ ions.

 For complexation reaction